nair0lf32/zer0ne-blog/tools.md

 # Tools

-Just a list of cool tools!
+Just a list of cool cybersec tools!
 The ones I use the most ( or not )

 and the one I discovered during my journey